glasspage/UnitySync/README.md

 https://github.com/glasspage/UnitySync.git
 ```

-[Git](https://git-scm.com/install/) must be installed on the computer running Unity.
+This method requires [Git](https://git-scm.com/install/) be installed.

+You can also install manually by downloading the code and placing it in your project's Packages folder.

 After installation, a **UnitySync** menu is added to the top bar of the Unity Editor.